sleeyax/Chainforger/README.md

 # Chainforger
 A proxy scraper for proxychains

+**NO LONGER MAINTAINED.
+ChainForger was a nice little side project.
+I haven't touched it in years and don't plan to anymore, which is why it's archived now.**

 # Features
 - [x] Scrape http, https, socks4 and socks5
 - [x] Built-in proxy checker